Tronde/ansible_role_setup_vsftpd/README.md

 Setup vsftpd
 ============

+**Call for testing:** This is a new Ansible role.
+Though it's fairly simple as it only makes sure that `vsftpd` is installed and a certain config is templated, I'm looking for some folks to try and test it.

+So if you find the time, test it and report any issues, please.
+It's much appreciated. :-)

 Installs and configures vsftpd on Debian and EL platforms.
 It supports all options from vsftpd.conf/5).
 Be aware that this role replaces the /etc/vsftpd.conf file that is shipped with your distribution's package.

 Role Variables